Aperiodicity, rotational tiling spaces and topological space groups: Homotopy groups

-The important aspect of this sort of observation for us is that it is at times convenient to change one of our tiling spaces to a shape equivalent, but much simpler one; this will not change the value of any shape invariants we apply, such as Cech cohomology, or pro-homotopy groups, but it can make the underlying topology much easier to manage.
-We shall see this working in practice in the later on, for example in Example \ref{exp: fibcube}.
+The important aspect of this sort of observation for us is that it is at times convenient to change one of our tiling spaces to a shape equivalent, but much simpler one; this will not change the value of any shape invariants we apply, such as \v{C}ech cohomology, or pro-homotopy groups, but it can make the underlying topology much easier to manage.
+We shall see this working in practice later on, for example in Example \ref{exp: fibcube}.

-We turn now to considering the pro-homotopy groups for the tiling spaces associated to our tiling $T$ of interest.
+We turn now to consider the pro-homotopy groups for the tiling spaces associated to our tiling $T$ of interest.
 For our application, we shall assume that $T$ is used to point the hulls $\Omega_t$, $\Omega_r$ (and $\Om_G$, $\Om_\GG$, once an arbitrary base point of $E \Sp(d)$ is chosen), as well as all their approximants.
 It should be remarked that a change of base points may result in different pro-homotopy groups, related issues are considered in \cite{GelPro95}.

-\begin{proposition} For $k>1$ we have isomorphisms $\ph_k(\Om_r) \cong \ph_k(\Om_t) \oplus \pi_k(\SO(d))$. \end{proposition}
+\begin{proposition} For $k>1$ we have isomorphisms $\ph_k(\Om_r,T) \cong \ph_k(\Om_t,T) \oplus \pi_k(\SO(d))$. \end{proposition}

-\begin{proof} Consider the second column of Proposition \ref{prop: fib diagram} and deloop to the fibration $\Om_t \times \Sp(d) \to \Om_r \to B\GG$.
+\begin{proof} Consider the second column of Proposition \ref{prop: fib diagram} and de-loop to the fibration $\Om_t \times \Sp(d) \to \Om_r \to B\GG$.
 Following Proposition \ref{prop: approx} this may be expanded as a map of inverse systems